-- 10.2.
+- 10.1.
+Reactivity: Quartz (silica) will dissolve in hydrofluoric acid producing a corrosive gas, silicon tetrafluoride.
+Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
+Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil).
+May react exothermically with water releasing heat.
+Adding an acid to a base or base to an acid may cause a violent reaction. - 10.2.
 Chemical Stability: Stable under recommended handling and storage conditions (see section 7). - 10.3.
 Possibility of Hazardous Reactions: Hazardous polymerization will not occur. - 10.4.
-Conditions to Avoid: Direct sunlight, extremely high or low temperatures, and incompatible materials.
-Dust accumulation (to minimize explosion hazard). - 10.5.
+Conditions to Avoid: Avoid creating or spreading dust.
+Direct sunlight, extremely high or low temperatures, and incompatible materials. - 10.5.
 Incompatible Materials: Reactive or incompatible with the following materials: oxidizing materials, acids, aluminum and ammonium salt.